 View, edit, or delete data

-You have the right to view, correct or delete your personal information.
-You can send a request for inspection, correction or removal to firstname.lastname@example.org.
+You have the right to view, correct or delete personal information that has been collected via the website.
+At the same time, you have the right to withdraw the consent given for the processing of your personal data.
+You can send a request for inspection, correction or removal to email@example.com.

 Privacy Statement PublicSonar